sonnts996/owlet-router/README.md

 The `NavigationService` should be a singleton in the `Navigator`.
 You can create a singleton variable or use dependency injection, for example, with GetIt.

-The `NavigationServiceProvider` enables you to access the `NavigationService` within the context.
-By default, it is used in `RouteDelegate` through `service.routerConfig` or with `OwletNavigator.from`.
+The `NavigationServiceProvider` allows you to access the `NavigationService` within the context.
+By default, it is exclusively used in `RouteDelegate` through `service.routerConfig`.

 ```dart
 // To get NavigationServiceProvider